zhanxw/rvtests/README.md

 These counts are calculated from female individuals.
 If your study only has male samples, rvtests cannot report these counts.
 Because if a male carries a non-reference allele, we cannot conclude that this is heterozygous (0/1) site or homozygous alternatives (1/1) site.

-* Why P-values can be -1?
+* What happens when P-values equals to -1?

-If rvtests fails to fit using a certain model, it cannot calculate P-value reliably.
-Rvtests will print P-value as -1 instead of any number between 0 and 1 to indicate that an error occurred.
+If rvtests fails to fit a certain model, it also fails to calculate P-value reliably.
+Rvtests will output P-value as -1 instead of any number between 0 and 1 to indicate that an error has occurred.
 However, this should rarely happen.
 Please contact us if you have further questions.

 * Why SKAT Q-values reported by rvtests are different from the SKAT R package?